-Hike to the top of Mount Misen
+Hike to the top of Mount Misen on Miyajima

 The hike to the top of Miyajima’s Mount Misen is the most popular Miyajima hike.
 We loved our Mount Misen hike up through the forest of Miyajima’s tallest mountain.
 There are 3 different routes to the top, the Momijidani trail, the Daisho-in trail and the Omoto trail.